 Overview

-The Illegal “Robotexting” Problem
+Automated vs Unwanted Messages

-The term “Robotexting” refers to the automated sending of messages.
-Like automated robocalls, the use of automated methods for sending text messages is not illegal and is very commonly used by legitimate businesses, organizations, and consumers (e.g. automatic text replies while driving).
-Robotexts are used for sending delivery notifications, two factor authentication codes, and appointment reminders.
-During the COVID-19 pandemic, text message alerts were used by several state health departments to notify individuals of positive COVID-19 tests.
+The term “Robotexting” is informally used to describe to the automated sending of messages.
+Like automated calls, the use of automated methods for sending text messages is not illegal and is very commonly used by legitimate businesses, organizations, and consumers (e.g., automatic text replies while driving).
+Automated messages are commonly used for a variety of legitimate purposes, including sending delivery notifications, two factor authentication codes, and appointment reminders.
+For example, during the COVID-19 pandemic, text message alerts were used by several state health departments to notify individuals of positive COVID-19 tests.

-Illegal robotexting refers to the use of automated sending to transmit text messages that are fraudulent or otherwise illegal.
-Text messages sent via manual means may also be illegal and are encompassed in the overall discussion of illegal text messages captured in this document.
-The FCC reported that illegal text-related complaints have soared in the last few years.
-In October 2021, the FCC Chairwoman announced the agency would commence a rulemaking.
-On September 27, 2022, the FCC released a NPRM on this topic in CG Docket No. 21-402 (FCC 22-72), seeking comments on the potential mandatory blocking of illegal text messages and on the potential application of Caller ID authentication to text messages.

-This report documents the current landscape for text message delivery and currently available countermeasures against illegal texting.

-[Note: update/add to this section depending on the adoption of the latest texting order/NPRM in the FCC open meeting on March 16th.]
+This document does not attempt to address automated messages in general; rather it considers Unwanted Messages as described in section 4.1.1 The discussion is not limited to automated messages; text messages sent via manual means may also be Unwanted Messages and are encompassed by this report.

+This report makes no attempt to distinguish illegal messages from other Unwanted Messages, since the legality of messages may vary by jurisdiction.

+Definition of Unwanted Messages

+The CTIA Messaging Principles and Best Practices (“Best Practices” ) describes the term “Unwanted Messages” to refer to the following:

+Unsolicited bulk messaging (i.e. spam)

+“Phishing” messages intended to access private or confidential information through deception

+Messages that require opt-in without consent from the recipient

+Other forms of abusive, harmful, malicious, unlawful, or otherwise inappropriate messages

+Section 5.3 of the Best Practices describes inappropriate message content in more detail.

-Recent Statistics
+Unwanted Message Statistics

-There is a paucity of network-level statistics on fraudulent or otherwise illegal text SMS messages.
-To date, some 3rd party app providers have used incoming texts to the handsets of their subscribers to extrapolate statistics for the US market as a whole.
+Measuring SMS and MMS spam is a complex undertaking given the variety of data points, sources, and evolving tactics used by bad actors.
+There is a paucity of network-level statistics on Unwanted Messages.
+To date, some 3rd party app providers have used incoming texts to the handsets of their subscribers to extrapolate statistics for the US market.
 The extrapolation criteria they use may not be clearly defined between handsets in the market and overall population figures, nor are time intervals clearly specified.